Links

 Select CWL or Nextflow to create a new Pipeline.

-Configure pipeline settings in the pipeline properties tabs.
+Configure pipeline settings in the pipeline property tabs.

 When creating a graphical CWL pipeline, drag connectors to link tools to input and output files in the canvas.
 Required tool inputs are indicated by a yellow connector.